Silent Partner - Explained

 Silent Partners are investors in a business whose sole responsibility is providing capital.
 They do not get involved with the day to day operations of the business, nor have any voting rights.
 There job is done once the money exchanges hands.
 Thereafter, they get an agreed upon percentage of the gross profits on a regular basis.
 They are also known as Limited Partners or Sleeping Partners, as they don't shoulder any liability for the business apart from the money they've invested.

-A Little More on What is a Silent Partner
+What Does a Silent Partner Do?

 Although the Silent Partner shoulders no responsibilities towards the growth and establishment of the business, a good silent partner can offer additional resources like granting access to helpful business acquaintances, guidance for the company's direction, resolving disputes between partners, and more.
 But the Silent Partner is under no obligation to offer additional sops.
 Their role is limited to staying in the background and providing capital when necessary, and partake in the profits when they start flowing in.